 A demonstration speech outline is essential when you're writing your presentation, as it helps you logically organize your thoughts.
 A demonstration speech is a "how to" speech, in which the speaker demonstrates to the audience how to do a particular process or activity.

 (If you haven't yet chosen the theme of your presentation, here are some great topic ideas to help you out.)

-An outline for this type of speech is easy to prepare, since the body of the speech mainly consists of the steps of the process or activity you are demonstrating.
+An outline for this type of speech is easy to prepare since the body of the statement mainly consists of the steps of a process or activity you are demonstrating.